 How to Battery Xiao

-Xiao is heavily reliant on his Elemental Burst, as his Normal Attack DPS outside of his Elemental Burst is significantly less than his plunges with his Burst.
+Xiao’s DPS is heavily reliant on his Elemental Burst.
 Therefore, it is crucial to understand energy management and keep Xiao’s Elemental Burst active as much as possible.

-Also, you are not just limited to Xiao’s own dashes for pre-funneling.
-For example, using two of Sucrose’s E Skills generates more energy than two of Xiao’s E dashes.
-In fact, with Sucrose in particular, you can actually prefunnel three Skills worth or energy particles into Xiao’s Burst by using Sucrose E > Xiao E > Xiao E > Xiao Q. Please see the video example below for reference.
+Pre-funneling is not just limited to Xiao’s Elemental Skill.
+For example, Sucrose’s Elemental Skill animation is quick enough for her particles to be prefunneled alongside Xiao’s Elemental Skill particles.
+This permits you to prefunnel three Skills worth of energy particles into Xiao’s Burst by using Sucrose E > Xiao E > Xiao E > Xiao Q. Please see the video example below for reference.

 |Xiao Double E||Sucrose Double E||Sucrose E > Xiao Double E|

 If you are lacking energy for your next Burst, we recommend using your battery’s Elemental Skill to funnel Xiao’s Burst back and then restart the rotation.
 Redoing the rotation while your Burst isn’t full will result in wasted particles.

 TL;DR: Swap through his supports to gain team buffs.
 Before bursting, use Xiao or his Anemo battery’s E skills to pre-funnel energy for his next Burst.
 Activate his Burst and destroy enemies.
 Rinse and repeat.

 Rotations for Xiao’s teams are fairly standard.
 When entering a battle, first rotate through and cast any support/Sub DPs abilities, such as Fischl’s Oz, Zhongli’s shield, etc. Pay special attention to the interactions of your supports and buffs.
 For example: